Irem0Nur/SafeVestApp/README.md

 SafeVest is a smart safety vest system designed to monitor worker health and environmental conditions in real-time using multiple sensors and a mobile application.

+## 🏆 Presentation

+This project was presented at the **Ege Career Fair (EGEKAF)**.

+SafeVest was showcased as an innovative smart safety system focusing on real-time monitoring of environmental and health conditions using IoT technologies.

+The project attracted attention for its multi-sensor integration and practical application in occupational safety.

 ## 🚀 Features

 * 📡 Real-time environmental monitoring